 Tips in Featured Snippet Optimisation for 2021

 Winning the race to position zero means crafting a cunning strategy to outperform your competitors.
-To earn your spot as a featured snippet, you also need to construct your content correctly.
+To earn your spot as a featured snippet, you must construct your content correctly.

 Choose the Right Keywords

-Keep in mind that synonyms and latent semantic indexing (LSI) keywords are closely related but are distinct from each other.
+Remember that synonyms and latent semantic indexing (LSI) keywords are closely related but distinct from each other.
 For instance, the word apple is synonymous with the fruit — but Apple can also mean the smartphone.

 Moreover, the longer the key phrases are, the higher the chances of Google SERP responding with a featured snippet.